When your car can be clamped or towed away

-It is illegal for a private company to wheel-clamp a car on private land in Scotland.
+It's illegal for a private company to wheel-clamp a car on private land in Scotland.

-The police, the local authority or the Driver and Vehicle Licensing Agency - DVLA can clamp and tow away cars or other vehicles parked illegally on roads or public land.
-The DVLA may act when it has the lawful authority to do so when a car is untaxed unless it is on your own property.
+The police, the local council or the DVLA can clamp and tow away cars or other vehicles parked illegally on roads or public land.
+The DVLA can act when it has the lawful authority to do so if a car is untaxed - unless it's on your own property.

-Another organisation that can clamp or tow cars is the Vehicle and Operator Services Agency (VOSA).
-VOSA enforcement officers can do this when a car is a danger to road users.
+Another organisation that can clamp or tow cars is the Driving and Vehicle Standards Agency (DVSA).
+DVSA enforcement officers can do this when a car is a danger to road users.
 This often applies to commercial vehicles such as lorries if:

 Clamping on private land

-- don't attempt to remove a wheel clamp yourself – you could be taken to court for damaging the clamp and prosecuted for theft if you keep it
+If your car is clamped, don't try to remove a wheel clamp yourself.
+You could be taken to court for damaging the clamp and prosecuted for theft if you keep it.

-In exceptional cases, the police, the local authority or the DVLA can instruct this, and then only with good reason in certain circumstances.
-Your car may be clamped or removed from private land to avoid a blockage to the road, to ensure road safety or to make sure drivers have paid their insurance and tax.
+In exceptional cases, the police, the local council or the DVLA can instruct a private company to clamp your car, but only with good reason.
+Your car might be clamped or removed from private land to avoid blocking the road, ensure road safety or make sure you've paid your insurance and tax.